Guide:

 Here to Help: Maya Delorez’ Horse Anatomy Chart

-Familiarizing yourself with the terminology of horse anatomy improves communication about their health.
+Familiarizing yourself with the terminology of horse anatomy means you can more easily discuss your horse’s health.
 Therefore, we at MD made a handy chart of the equine anatomy for you!
 Why not use it to practice the terminology of the horse’s body parts, or keep it as a reminder to check in with your horse?
 Print it and put it up in the tack room, why don’t you? 🤝